 Boarding your comic book in a bag or sleeve provides many benefits.
-Given they are stiff enough (most boards usually are), they support the comic book spine and maintain a flat, stiffened position which prevents bending and creasing.
+Given the boards are stiff enough (most usually are), they support the comic book spine and maintain a flat, stiffened position which prevents bending and creasing.
 Ideally, the board should be acid free and archival safe, and should help trap and neutralise migrating acids; these properties prevent damage.

 Acid-free vs Ordinary Cardboard

-Yes, a piece of cardboard is certainly stiff, and certainly cheap, but it has none of the properties that protect the comic from damage.
+Yes, a piece of cardboard is certainly stiff and cheap, but it has none of the properties that protect the comic from damage.
 Cardboard of the ordinary type has a natural acid that, over time, will deteriorate the paper and colour.

 Comic book boards with Micro-chamber technology have a molecular sieve that can trap migrating acids from the comic’s paper and neutralize them.
 A buffered acid-free board is also efficient in preventing acid migration, but cannot trap nor neutralise said acids.
 Standard comic book boards generally have a buffer coating on one side to create a pH neutral in an effort to not cause harm to the comic book.